Azure/data-api-builder/docs/getting-started/getting-started.md

 ### Git

 Please note that familiarity with Git commands, tools and concept is assumed throughout all the tutorial.
+Make sure `git` is installed in your machine.

 ## Clone the Data API builder for Azure Databases engine